We have a responsibility.

 “TCU has a responsibility to create an environment where faculty, staff and students from a variety of backgrounds can thrive, and where our campus community can challenge intellects and share experiences with mutual respect.
 Our core values are more than a promise— they’re something we live.
 And that includes dignity and respect of the individual.”

 — Dr. Darron Turner, Chief Inclusion Officer & Title IX Coordinator

 Diversity reflects a broad range of identities and perspectives.

 Greater diversity produces more robust, creative, and relevant outcomes in scholarly processes, academic and social programming, and community engagement.

-Equity exists when opportunities are distributed equally regardless of identity.
+Equity is creating opportunities for equal access and success for historically underrepresented populations.
 It requires proactive steps to address and transform the current culture.